-Northwest FCS, along with other System institutions, is a partial owner in Farm Credit Financial Partners, Inc. (FPI), a dedicated service corporation that provides information technology solutions for various Farm Credit entities.
-At December 31, 2020, Northwest FCS owned approximately 20 percent of FPI and the investment in FPI was \$4,763, of which \$3,477 was included in investment in other Farm Credit Institutions in the Consolidated Balance Sheets and \$1,286 was recorded in accumulated other comprehensive loss, net of tax in the Consolidated Balance Sheets.
+- Northwest FCS, along with other System institutions, is a partial owner in Farm Credit Financial Partners, Inc. (FPI), a dedicated service corporation that provides information technology solutions for various Farm Credit entities.
+At December 31, 2021, Northwest FCS owned approximately 20 percent of FPI and the investment in FPI was \$3.0 million.
 Accounting for this investment is on the equity method.
-A net loss was recorded related to FPI for the years ended December 31, 2020 and 2019 of \$35 and \$37, respectively, and net income of

-\$247 was recorded for December 31, 2018, which were included within other noninterest income in the Consolidated Statements of Income.
-The total cost of services purchased from FPI for the years ended December 31, 2020, 2019 and 2018, was \$15,325, \$15,243 and \$17,140, respectively, which were included within purchased services in the Consolidated Statements of Income.

-- Farm Credit System Association Captive Insurance Company (Captive), which provides corporate insurance coverage to member organizations.
-As of December 31, 2020, Northwest FCS' investment in the Captive was \$3,154, which was included in investment in other Farm Credit Institutions in the Consolidated Balance Sheets.
-Income recorded related to the Captive for the years ended December 31, 2020, 2019 and 2018, was \$568, \$186 and \$185, respectively, which were included within patronage income in the Consolidated Statements of Income. - Farm Credit Foundations (Foundations), which provides benefits and payroll services to Northwest FCS as well as certain other System entities.
-As of December 31, 2020, Northwest FCS' investment in Foundations was \$80, which was included in investment in other Farm Credit Institutions in the Consolidated Balance Sheets.
-The total cost of services purchased from Foundations for the years ended December 31, 2020, 2019 and 2018, was \$719, \$693 and \$678, respectively, which were included within purchased services in the Consolidated Statements of Income.
+Loss recorded related to FPI for the years ended December 31, 2021, 2020 and 2019, was \$33.1 thousand, \$35.3 thousand and \$36.7 thousand respectively, which were included within other noninterest income in the Consolidated Statements of Income.
+The total cost of services purchased from FPI for the years ended December 31, 2021, 2020 and 2019, was \$15.0 million, \$15.3 million and 15.2 million respectively, which were included within purchased services in the Consolidated Statements of Income. - Farm Credit System Association Captive Insurance Company (Captive), which provides corporate insurance coverage to member organizations.
+As of December 31, 2021, Northwest FCS' investment in the Captive was \$3.3 million, which was included in investment in other Farm Credit Institutions in the Consolidated Balance Sheets.
+Income recorded related to the Captive for the years ended December 31, 2021, 2020 and 2019, was \$0.4 million, \$0.6 million and \$0.2 million, respectively, which were included within patronage income in the Consolidated Statements of Income. - Farm Credit Foundations (Foundations), which provides benefits and payroll services to Northwest FCS as well as certain other System entities.
+As of December 31, 2021, Northwest FCS' investment in Foundations was \$79.7 thousand, which was included in investment in other Farm Credit Institutions in the Consolidated Balance Sheets.
+The total cost of services purchased from Foundations for the years ended December 31, 2021, 2020 and 2019, was \$0.8 million, \$0.7 million and \$0.7 million. respectively, which were included within purchased services in the Consolidated Statements of Income.

-As of December 31, 2020, Northwest FCS had equity ownerships in the following Unincorporated Business Entities, which were all formed for the purpose of acquiring and managing unusual or complex collateral associated with loans.
+As of December 31, 2021, Northwest FCS had equity ownership in the following Unincorporated Business Entities, which were all formed for the purpose of acquiring and managing unusual or complex collateral associated with loans.
 These Unincorporated Business Entities have not had any activity since creation.

+Ownership %

-Assembly, LLC 100.0%
+Assembly, LLC 100.0 %

-Assembly I, LLC 100.0%
+Assembly I, LLC 100.0 %

-Avail, LLC 100.0%
+Avail, LLC 100.0 %

-NOTE 12 - Regulatory Enforcement Matters
+Note 12 - Regulatory Enforcement Matters